Laura McCarthy MSc, CTA, Dip., UKCP, MBACP. Psychotherapist and Counsellor

 If right now life's events seem overwhelming, having a place to be heard, supported and understood may help.
 Or perhaps you're unable to put your finger on what is wrong but just feel that something is, then you may find delving into therapy can help to make sense of an issue.

-Perhaps you're having issues in your relationship and struggling to communicate effectively with your partner, and need a safe place to be able to listen, talk and be heard.
+Perhaps you're having issues in your relationship or marriage and struggling to communicate effectively with your partner, and need a safe place in which to listen, talk and be heard.

 I suggest an initial session - at my standard fee - where we can meet and talk.
 This session will allow us both to ask any questions before we both decide if we want to go ahead.

 At the end of the initial session, if you feel unable to commit to working weekly or that counselling is not for you, you are not obliged to book any further sessions.

 Sometimes relationships get stuck, or someone gets hurt, and it becomes hard to talk without fighting.
 When working with couples, I offer a safe, impartial space to help couples to work through issues, to talk, hear and be heard.

 I make myself available to offer both parties equal opportunity to discuss what is wrong, what brought you to this place, what you will do differently if you decide to move forward and stay together.

 With this style of counselling, you will learn to understand and communicate your feelings and needs more clearly, without ending up in arguments.
 You will learn to listen to your partner and hear how they feel and what they need from you to make the relationship better.

 I offer couples the option of ongoing counselling in 60 minute weekly sessions (usually 6 - 12 sessions are required) or an intense 2-hour recovery session to get to the heart of the issue and kick-start change.